FETA MEMBERSHIP BENEFITS

 - Obtaining maximum publicity for the industry through sponsorship of trade exhibitions, links with the media and joint publications with professional bodies.

-- Dissemination of relevant information through monthly bulletins, the quarterly Technical Report and the FETA website.
+- Dissemination of relevant information through monthly bulletins, the quarterly meetings and the FETA website.

 - Assisting education and training by organising seminars, drafting publications and providing access to the Sector Skills Council.